 The gap in life and estate planning is the caregiving expert who has direct experience as a medical power of attorney, financial power of attorney, personal representative, or trustee.
 Individuals with this level of expertise, like myself are rare due to the special expertise required for this business niche.
 Today I serve as a consultant to attorneys and financial planners working with clients to develop estate plans.
 I educate family caregivers about the realities of care, caregiving stress, and advocating for healthcare needs including Alzheimer’s Disease.

 Creating documents is the first step to finalizing an estate plan.
-Understanding, problem solving, and planning for “what might happen” is rarely discussed.
+Understanding, problem-solving, and planning for “what might happen” is rarely discussed.
 Implementing the documents at the time of need may pose serious issues.
 Not having sufficient funds to pay for care and planning for the realities of Medicaid may be an unpleasant surprise for financial planning clients.
 Attending a court hearing to have a power of attorney document contested may be an unpleasant surprise for the individual named in the document and for the estate planning attorney.

-My 20+ years of expertise has given me the ability to know the events that happens in simple and complicated care situations.
+My 20+ years of expertise has given me the ability to know the events that happen in simple and complicated care situations.
 I have advocated and testified in court.
 I have stood up for the wishes and care of my clients against the wishes of unreasonable family members and healthcare staff who became involved because they crossed personal boundaries.
 And even years after the death of my clients, I have testified about wishes made in wills.

 Aging and becoming frail occurs to all of us.
 The unexpected will occur.
 Perfect family relationships fracture.
 Conflict occurs.
-Family member and friends agreeing to act in legal roles change their minds or become to ill to act.
+Family members and friends agreeing to act in legal roles change their minds or become too ill to act.
 Taking the responsibility of a legal appointment is important to the person you will be assisting.
 Identifying and appointing a professional fiduciary to act in these roles is becoming more common.